-1. Add 3 tbsp. corn flour, salt, red chilli powder, 2 pinches of pepper powder to a bowl.
+1. Add corn flour, salt, red chilli powder and pepper powder to a bowl.

 2. Make a thick or thin batter adding water as needed.
 If you like the restaurant style flour coated paneer then make a thick batter.

-3. Add paneer to the batter and coat them well with batter.
-If you like, you can also marinate paneer with ½ tbsp chilli sauce, ¼ tbsp soya sauce and add dry flour to the paneer and just toss.
+3. Add paneer to the batter.
+Then coat them well with batter.
+If you like, you can also marinate paneer with ½ tbsp chilli sauce, ¼ tbsp soya sauce and add dry flour to the paneer.
+Then just toss.
 I added a bit of red chilli sauce to the batter to get a nice color.
 That’s optional.

 4. Heat a pan and fry them on a medium high flame.
 It can be grilled, tawa fried, shallow fried or deep fried.
 Spread them evenly while frying else they stick to each other.

 5. Stir well and fry evenly until golden.
 You may not get the golden color if you have not used chili sauce or chilli powder.

 6. Drain them on a kitchen tissue.

-7. Transfer the oil to a cup and retain very little in the pan.
+7. Lastly transfer the oil to a cup and retain very little in the pan.
 Add garlic and saute until they smell good.